Peter2213/Eg-MDB/README.md

 # About :
-EG_MDB is site let u watch movies and making u know a brief for any movie !
+EG_MDB is site lets u watch movies , and making u know a brief for any movie !
 # Live Demo :
 (https://luxury-halva-850101.netlify.app/)